 This section provides an example to demonstrate the NetFlow application configuration in the GigaVUE V Series nodes.
-Refer to Example 1 on page 50.

 Example 1

 In this example, a pass all map is created and the entire traffic from a VNet is sent to a tool for full packet inspection.
 At the same time, a NetFlow application is added to generate flow records for flow inspection.